 The space for civil society contribution has been gradually shrinking across the Western Balkans, making it harder for civil society organisations to actively take part in the policymaking process in their home countries.

-In 2016, the United Kingdom voted to leave the European Union, while in 2017, it triggered Article 50, which sets the two-year timeframe for settling the divorce between the two.
+In 2016, the United Kingdom voted to leave the European Union, while in 2017, it triggered Article 50 of the Lisbon Treaty, which sets the two-year timeframe for settling the divorce between the two.
 As no EU member state has withdrawn from the Union ever before, the negotiations have seen numerous challenges and unpredictable hurdles.
 What are the key issues of the negotiations?
 How have the negotiations developed so far?
 What happens after the negotiations are over?
 CEP’s new infographic provides illustrated answers to these questions.

 Civil Society and Policy Making in the Visegrad Group Countries